What to do when we spent a fortune on avocados and they go bad? Simple, make these rejuvenating face masks from the avocado that has gone bad!

 Avocado is your skin’s best friend, both internally and externally.

-If you don’t know your mind-body type, take my free quiz on www.eatfeelfresh.com.
-It will help you determine the best diet and lifestyle tips for your unique physical and mental characteristics.
+This quiz will help you determine the best diet and lifestyle tips for your unique physical and mental characteristics.
 Our external skin is a direct reflection of our internal health.